 So we decided to leave the Ella rock with the memories and visit our next destination, Demodara Railway Bridge.

-It is also a masterpiece of engineering of Sri Lankan railway during the British colonial Era.
+It is also a masterpiece of engineering of the Sri Lankan railway during the British colonial era.
 You can reach there within a short walk along the railway tracks and you can have an amazing view of green tea plantations below the railway tracks from there.

 During the British colonial era this bridge was built between Demodara and Ella railway stations at Gotuwala.

 Nine Skies Bridge and Nine Arches Bridge are the Same Bridge

 Located virtually 3100 feet above the sea-level.
 This enormous bridge is constructed totally of solid rocks, bricks, and cement deprived of using a sole part of the steel.

 It’s known as “9 Skies Bridge” as if you go to the bottom of the bridge, you will see the sky through these nine arches.

 We sat on the track and got cameras ready.
 Everyone was really excited to hear the clackety-clack of the train.
 There is a viewpoint café on one side of the track.

 The view of the train come across the bridge was really amazing.
 After the train passed the bridge we stayed there to have lunch from a café near the bridge.